T2L4b/TelecomParis_CTF_Club_Platform/README.md

 * @TODO with PhpUnit (add to composer)

 ## PHP
-* challenge/read - validate ID parameter of chall
-* challenge/validate - recalculate score (/!\ user) after challenge validation
-* PHP Documentation
-* Add auth on login (simple bearer?)
+* Design erro - validation should take idUser not pseudo! (otherwise if pseudo updated evthg is screwed)

-## Configuration (script)
+## Configuration
 * Manage user & permissions (all requests w/ root atm) /!\
-* Change database credentials (root).
-* Script that generate random string in config.php & for credentials.
+* Script that generate random string in core.php, SPO, ... & for credentials.
-* Script - cronjob for apache - mail if file is edited! (checksum?)
+* Integrity checker